ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-31 at 11.21.31 AM.png

-* Re-ran docker to make sure it got added to the devops docker container
+* Re-run docker to make sure it got added to the devops docker container

 screenshots/Screenshot 2025-07-31 at 11.25.27 AM.png